If there’s anything this COVID pandemic has reminded us of, it’s that your health is important.

 ...If you are someone who does have high medical expenses -- maybe you’re going through IVF, or you have diabetes, or other health conditions -- then, an HSA and FSA are a great way to get more bang for your buck!!!

-Only exception to this rule: If your company is going to put in $500 or more into an HSA for you, FOR FREE -- DO IT.
+Only exception to this rule: If your company is going to put $500 or more into an HSA for you, FOR FREE -- DO IT.
 Free is Free.
 And “free” money is always a yes. ;)

 If you don’t have health care insurance at all, you won’t be able to get an HSA or FSA.
 Your first step would be to register for a health plan instead.

-What is open enrollment?
 A window of time when you can sign up for health coverage (or make changes to your existing plan).

 It’s great because you can “openly” enroll without the need for what they call a “qualifying life event” – such as moving jobs to an employer with a different insurance provider – so you have more choices and flexibility when choosing the right health plan for you.